 T&G cutting board, Le Creuset mini spatula and Le Creuset jam jar

-I show you how to make them with 6 pieces but, if you prefer, you can increase them to 8 or 9.
+I'll show you how to make it with 6 pieces, but if you prefer, you can increase it to 8 or 9.

-Originally the preparation of this bread was made with the same dough used to make pain de campagne.
-A white dough made from wheat to which a small portion of wholemeal or rye flour was added and which was usually made with sourdough or old dough (dough from the previous bake), as well as a small addition of yeast.
+Originally, this bread was made with the same dough used for country bread, pain de campagne.
+A white wheat dough with a small amount of wholemeal flour or rye flour added, and usually made with sourdough or old dough (dough from the previous bake), plus a small addition of yeast.

-It is a very striking bread thanks to its shape which can also remind us of the structure of a flower.
+It is a very striking bread thanks to its shape, which may also remind us of the structure of a flower.

 INGREDIENTS